Kailua Beach park

 Kailua | Oahu | Hawaii

 Kailua Beach Park is one of the largest and nicest beach parks on Oahu’s Windward Side.
-Located towards the southern end of Kailua Bay, Kailua Beach Park offers plenty of shade, white sand beaches, and a perfect swimming area for keiki.
-The most popular activities include kayaking, stand up paddling, and kitesurfing, as well as sun tanning and relaxing.
+Located towards the southern end of Kailua Bay, Kailua Beach Park offers plenty of shade, white sand beaches, and a perfect swimming area for keiki (kids).
+The most popular activities include kayaking, stand up paddling, and kitesurfing, as well as large, natural sand beaches for sun tanning and relaxing.
 The largest annual event at Kailua Beach Park is the fireworks display on the fourth of July.
 The whole town plus visitors come out to watch a spectacular display of fireworks over the bay.

 Location

 Kailua is 12 miles from Waikiki and about a 30-minute drive over the Pali Highway.
-Kailua Beach stretches for approximately 2 miles and lies just north of Lanikai Beach, ranked number 1 and 2 attractions in Kailua on TripAdvisor.
-Currently, no commercial drop-offs are allowed at the beach park, so using the City Bus, renting a car, or booking a tour are currently the only ways to get here:
+Kailua Beach stretches for approximately 2.5 miles and lies just north of Lanikai Beach, ranked number 1 and 2 attractions in Kailua on TripAdvisor.
+Currently, no commercial drop-offs are allowed at the beach park, so using the City Bus or taking a car are currently the only ways to get here:

 By Car: